1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 12.4.2 Your passport and travel documents will be checked as You go through the security screening point at the airport and again before You board the aircraft.

-12.4.3 If You present Yourself at the boarding gate outside the time restrictions outlined in this Article 12 (Online Check-in and Airport Procedures), or You are improperly documented and not ready to travel, We may refuse to carry You and You will forfeit Your seat and any right to compensation, subject to any passenger rights pursuant to any international or domestic laws or regulations to the contrary.
+12.4.3 If You present Yourself at the boarding gate outside the time restrictions outlined in this Article 12 (Check-in and Airport Procedures), or You are improperly documented and not ready to travel, We may refuse to carry You and You will forfeit Your seat and any right to compensation, save as required by Applicable Law.
 For the avoidance of doubt this includes if You fail to submit or present information required in relation to Advanced Passenger Information regulations.
-Details of Our Advanced Passenger Information requirements are specified in Article 28 (Advanced Passenger Information).
+Details of Our Advanced Passenger Information requirements are specified in Article 27 (Advanced Passenger Information).
 In these circumstances, proceed to Our Sales Desk or Customer Services Desk in the airport (where available) and speak with Our representative who may be able to help You.
-In some limited circumstances You may be able to transfer on to a later Flight in accordance with Article 9 (Flight Transfers and Flexible Fare (“easyJet Flexi”)).
+In some limited circumstances You may be able to transfer on to a later Flight in accordance with Article 9 (Flight Transfers & Flexible Fare).

 13.1 Photographic ID Requirements